KenoLabs/multi-languages/desc/multi-languages-desc-en.md

-The "Multi-Languages" module allows you to add languages, i.e. locales, and create multi-language fields of the `Boolean`, `Enum`, `Multi-Enum`, `Text`, `Varchar`, or `Wysiwyg` types for any entity in the system.
+The "Multi-Languages" module enables you to store your data in more than one language by adding to your system as many locales as needed.
+It also allows you to make fields of the `Boolean`, `Enum`, `Multi-Enum`, `Text`, `Varchar`, or `Wysiwyg` types multilingual for any entity in the system and assign user roles different read/edit permissions to these multilingual fields separately for each locale.

 ## Installation Guide